alphagov/dinum-hackdays-2025-scratch/README.md

 # Final submission for Baller
 ## Final Project Description
 (Summarise your project as it stands at the end)
+A tool to set up and manage mailing lists for public sector users, and for the recipients to also control what they receive from government.
 ## Team members
 * **Team Lead**: April Farrant (@ApriFarrants)
 * **Members**: